adetokunbo/challengehub.app/_posts/en/2020-09-11-how-challengebot-brings-value-back-to-the-classroom-experience.md

 Imagine that, as a student, you know that by attending class (whether online or offline) you are guaranteed to get an effective, personalised explanation for the problem that you personally have, even if there are 100 other students present.

-ChallengeHub achieves this by keeping track of student interaction with the ChallengeBot: correct or incorrect answers, the perceived difficulty of those challenges, and so on.
+ChallengeHub achieves this by keeping track of student interaction with ChallengeBot: correct or incorrect answers, the perceived difficulty of those challenges, and so on.
-When [grouping in class]( /2020/04/10/announcing-study-teams/ ) is enabled, a proprietry algorithm uses this information to group students for maximum pedagogical effect.
+When [grouping in class]( /2020/04/10/announcing-study-teams/ ) is enabled, a proprietary algorithm uses this information to group students for maximum pedagogical effect.
 Students are automatically assigned to a group containing another student who can provide the help they need.
 Often ChallengeBot is able to construct the groups such that every student in the group can be a "teacher"; every student gets to experience deep learning by teaching others.
 This style of social learning scales naturally and effectively even for very large class sizes.